mrandrewandrade/data-warehousing-and-mining-MSCI-446-notes/README.md

 put plot

-Distribution of residuals
+Distribution of Residuals

-frequency vs y - ŷ
+Frequency vs y - ŷ

 put histogram

-If x and y are indeed linearly related, the distribution of residuals should be normal and centered around zero Also the residual plot should not have any patterns (under/over estimation)
+- If x and y are indeed linearly related, the distribution of residuals should be normal and centered around zero
+- Residual plot should not have any patterns (under/over estimation bias)

 Suppose y is EXPONENTIALLY related to X